Thunder drops men’s soccer opener to Otterbein

 A loss to Otterbein.

-It was the third loss to the Cardinals in three seasons for the Thunder, who lost by the same 2-0 margin Saturday as they did in the regular season a year ago.
+It was the third loss to the NCAA Division III 24th ranked Cardinals in three seasons for the Thunder, who lost by the same 2-0 margin Saturday as they did in the regular season a year ago.
 Otterbein had also defeated Trine at home 5-1 in the first round of last season’s NCAA DIII Tournament.

 The game was just as physical as it was the previous time they played, with the Thunder racking up a total of 16 fouls (11 in the first half) to Otterbein’s nine, as well as both goalkeepers, Otterbein’s Casey Thompson and Trine’s Aidan McGonagle, receiving a yellow card during the match.